reqT/reqT/README.md

             Welcome to reqT version 2.3.0
             ---

-3. Install `reqt` as command for easy start of the reqT interpreter wrapper in any directory using cmd or bash:
+3. Install `reqt` as a command for easy start of the reqT interpreter wrapper in any directory using cmd or bash:

     To make it easy to start reqT anywhere from a terminal och command prompt and to avoid having to type `reqt.init($intp)` everytime, you can make an executable script that appends the `reqT.jar` to your `CLASSPATH` and then starts reqT with `scala <home>/reqT/lib/reqT.jar`.
 Then append the directory of your script to your system environment PATH variable to enable execution as a command.
 This can be done using something similar to this (replace <home> with suitable directory):
     * Create a new directory e.g. `<home>/reqT/lib`